-After Iowa snafu, Washington officials glad to be rid of caucuses
+After Iowa snafu, Washington state officials glad to be rid of caucuses

 Back in 2016, then-Washington Democratic Party Chair Jaxon Ravens defended the lower-turnout process, saying Democrats “enjoy the opportunity at least once every four years to sit down and talk to their neighbors.”

-But last night, as confusion reigned in Iowa, Ravens was preaching a different tune.
+But last night, as confusion reigned in Iowa, Ravens was singing a different tune.

 “It was clear by 2014 that the caucus system was at a breaking point,” he wrote on Twitter.
 “Running caucuses is like hosting the Super Bowl with 2-4X as many attendees, several teams playing & at thousands of locations.
 Try to do this perfectly & quickly with a small # of staff, volunteers, no money, no halftime & with everyone watching.”